single-spa/single-spa.js.org/website/versioned_docs/version-5.x/building-applications.md

 #### Built-in props

-Each lifecycle function is guranteed to be called with the following props:
+Each lifecycle function is guaranteed to be called with the following props:

 - `name`: The string name that was registered to single-spa.
 - `singleSpa`: A reference to the singleSpa instance, itself.
 This is intended to allow applications and helper libraries to call singleSpa